AdityaLavaniya/Fitness-Instructor-Chatbot/README.md

 - Python 3.6 or later
 - Install required libraries: `pip install -r requirements.txt`

-## If you encounter errors related to GPU on your local system, you can run the alternative `final.pybnb` script in your preferred Python environment.
+## If you encounter errors related to GPU on your local system, you can run the alternative `final.ipynb` script in your preferred Python environment.

 ## Running on Google Colab